 -Shape: This is composed of items of organic form

--Value contrast: The light of the cheese against the dark of the spinach leaves and tomatoes, the pale green cucumber against the vibrant carrot
+-Value contrast: The light of the cheese against the dark of the

 -Emphasis: Placement and repetition of colors/patterns creates emphasis